rja907/CryptoBill/README.md

-# React Decentralized Application
+# Ethereum Application

-This is a Decentralized Application project that uses React for its front end.
+This is a Ethereum Application project that uses React for its front end.